ganapathi12/yolov4_mask_detection/README.md

 # yolov4_mask_detection
-#you need to install darknet before trying out this program on your system.
+<h1>you need to install darknet before trying out this program on your system.</h1>
 This is project on mask detection, done by me and my teammate Balaji Dass for a mlh hackathon,Successfully  trained yolo model with custom datasets gathred from google and kaggle. as there are two classes we changed the following parameters in yolo config file:
 ○ First, we changed the variable max_batches=2000 x no_of_classes , in our case max_batches=4000.